 Q. Can I privately share apps via Adobe Exchange?

-A. No, this capability will not be available at launch but can be expected by Summer 2018.
+A. No, this capability will not be available at launch.
 There are two main use cases for private sharing:

 - Beta testing – The capability to offer an early version of an extension to a group of users is due for release on the new Adobe Exchange in the first quarter of 2018.
 Existing privately shared extensions will still be supported, but you will be unable to change the access rights after these privately shared extensions are migrated to the new Exchange in October.
 This functionality will return next year.
 If you wish to privately beta test extensions with a group of users we recommend using CC Storage and sharing the zxp file with named users.
 These users can install the zxp file with a third party zxp installer utility such as Anastasiy’s Extension Manager.